 Support for real (Majorana) fermions.

-Improved automatic canonical ordering of fermionic operators in the case of
+Automatic canonical ordering of fermionic operators in the case of

 Fermi sea vacuum.

-Improved handling of symbolic sums: automatic renaming of dummy indexes when
+- Support for symbolic sums: automatic renaming of dummy indexes when

 name conflicts appear, better simplification of expressions involving sums.